jzam/Arcedex/README.md

 * Sort the Pokemon list by Hisui (PLA region) numbering, National Pokedex numbering or alphabetical name sort.
 Screenshot 2 shows the options and the list in National sort.
 * Search key words.
 What you type in will match against a Pokemon name or research task description and case does not matter (so searching "nosepass" would still get you Nosepass).
 For example, screenshot 3 shows the result of searching "ore deposit" and brings up Pokemon that have the research task for being seen leaping out of ore deposits.
 * Supports English and Japanese.
 Screenshot 4 shows Japanese Dark Mode.
+* Tapping a move-type like "FIRE" in Screenshot 1 will do a quick search of that move type to get a list of Pokemon that have a task to be defeated by that move-type as shown in Screenshot 5.

 ## Project Status
-v1.1.0 APK available in releases.
+v1.2.0 APK available in releases.

-Japanese language support and Dark Mode support have been added and are automatically enabled when those options are preferred based on device settings.
+It adds move-type buttons for damage-dealing moves that can be clicked to quickly get a list of Pokemon that have a task to be defeated by that move-type

 Feedback on Japanese translations is welcome as I had to use online translations for some words.

 ## Android Concepts Used
 * Model-View-ViewModel (MVVM) architecture